-Students also have the opportunity to study abroad through optional faculty-led Global Intensive Experiences as well as semester, summer and spring break programs.
+Students have the opportunity to study abroad through faculty-led global intensive experiences as well as semester, summer and spring break programs.

-In their final year, students will complete a capstone experience either locally or abroad in their area of interest, which will prepare them for careers in global health policy, data and informatics, systems thinking, and community-based care.
+In their final year, students complete a capstone experience in their area of interest, which prepares them for their career of choice.

 Find and apply for relevant scholarships.